 In the Courts

 Common Cause is leading the fight for fair representation in the courts.
-We are plaintiffs in Common Cause v.
-Rucho, the first ever federal court decision striking down a congressional map as an unconstitutional partisan gerrymander.
-The Supreme Court is likely to hear our case in the next term.
-We have led the amicus brief strategy in several U.S. Supreme Court cases.
-This includes Gill v.
-Whitford and Benisek v.
-Lamone, two landmark cases the Supreme Court will soon decide to set a legal standard to challenge partisan gerrymandering nationwide.

-In the States

-In the Courts

-Common Cause is leading the fight for fair representation in the courts.
 We are plaintiffs in Rucho v.
 Common Cause, a U.S. Supreme Court case challenging the Republican gerrymander of North Carolina that could end partisan gerrymandering nationwide.
 The high court heard our case, along with Lamone v.
 Benesik, a case challenging the Democratic gerrymander of Maryland, in March of 2019.
 We expect the decision sometime in June 2019.
-We have also led the amicus brief strategy in several U.S. Supreme Court cases.
+We have also led the amicus brief strategy in several U.S. Supreme Court cases on fair representation.

 In the States